Watercolor: laptop terminal glowing with a golden line of AI response, notebook with token beads, tea cup, and sticky note with checkmark on desk

 AI Path L0→L1 Upgrade Guide (4): Building Your Personal System

 📖 This is Part 4 of 5 in the “AI Path L0→L1 Upgrade Guide” series.
-Part 1: Understanding Your Tools · Part 2: From Vague Questions to Precise Instructions · Part 3: Turning AI Into Your Collaboration Partner · Part 4: Building Your Personal System · Part 5: Graduation & Next Steps Over three weeks we’ve picked up follow-up questions, context management, role-playing… the skills are piling up, and here’s the problem: how do you manage all these scattered abilities in one place?
-Week 4 is about exactly that — building a prompt library, choosing the right tools, and setting up knowledge management.
+Part 1: Understanding Your Tools · Part 2: From Vague Questions to Precise Instructions · Part 3: Turning AI Into Your Collaboration Partner · Part 4: Building Your Personal System · Part 5: Graduation & Next Steps Over three weeks you’ve picked up follow-up questions, context management, role-playing… the skills are piling up, and here’s the problem: how do you manage all these scattered abilities in one place?
+Week 4 is about exactly that: building a prompt library, choosing the right tools, and setting up knowledge management.
 Turning what you’ve learned into a personal system. ...

 2026-05-26 · 4 min · Alex Wang